arianitu/github-pull-filter/README.md

 ### Filtering

-* You must have hgfilter and then an unordered list of regular expressions immediately following. (look at examples)
+* You must have ghfilter and then an unordered list of regular expressions immediately following. (look at examples)
 * Filters are all specified via JavaScript Regular Expressions.